Brighouse and Rastrick Brass Band: "The Floral Dance"

 In November 1977, the band reached number 2 in the UK Singles Chart with their recording of "The Floral Dance", where they stayed for six weeks, only surpassed at the time by "Mull of Kintyre" (the first UK single to sell more than two million copies, and third best selling UK single of all time).
 It was arranged for the band by Derek Broadbent.
 The B-side was a version of "Girl with the Flaxen Hair", although some copies had a composition by Broadbent entitled "Bachelor Girls" as its B-side.
 The single also reached Number 37 on the Australian charts.
 The corresponding album, The Floral Dance, reached Number 10 in the UK Albums Chart.
 In 2016, the band performed the number on BBC One's The One Show special Terry Wogan tribute episode.
+The piece is still a firm favourite with audiences to this day.